ComPHPPuebla/easy-forms/README.md

 }
 ```

-However you could simple create an `EasyForms\Form` object and start adding
+However, you could simple create an `EasyForms\Form` object and start adding
 elements.

 ```php